aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 #### `View`-`Model` synchronization

 The observable state variables defined in the `Model` can be leveraged to synchronize the `View` with the current state of the app.
-This can be done via the `traitlets` linking mechanism.
-This can be set up in the `Controller` class.
+This can be done via the `traitlets` linking mechanism, which can be set up in the `Controller` class.

 ### The `Controller`